nes-lab/shepherd/README.md

 Batteryless sensor nodes depend on harvesting energy from their environment.
 Developing solutions involving groups of batteryless nodes requires a tool to analyze, understand and replicate spatio-temporal harvesting conditions.
 *shepherd* is a testbed for the batteryless Internet of Things, allowing to record harvesting conditions at multiple points in space over time.
-The recorded data can be replayed to attached wireless sensor nodes, examining their behaviour under the constraints of spatio-temporal energy availability.
+The recorded data can be replayed to attached wireless sensor nodes, examining their behavior under the constraints of spatio-temporal energy availability.

 **Features**